dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

 The basic process is as follows:

 1. Create host endpoints for each node that you'd like to secure.
-1. Create a network policy that allows desired traffic to the {{site.prodname}} metrics endpoints.
+1. Create a network policy that allows desired traffic to the {{site.tseeprodname}} metrics endpoints.
 1. Apply labels to allow access to the Prometheus metrics.

 ### Example for {{site.nodecontainer}}

-1. List the nodes on which {{site.prodname}} is running with the following command.
+1. List the nodes on which {{site.tseeprodname}} is running with the following command.

    ```shell
    calicoctl get nodes